 Of all the things I create, I think learning how to make resin jewelry with flowers is one of my favorite accomplishments.
 It is an easy way to make your jewelry line cohesive while also giving your jewelry a personal and unique look.
-For example, I have made bead earrings to preserve petals from my wedding bouquet and keep vacation memories.
+Like I’ve made bead earrings to preserve petals from my wedding bouquet and keep vacation memories.
 Sometimes, I just walk into my backyard, grab a few weeds and make beauty out of something we would throw away.
 Even though this tutorial focuses on resin earrings, you can use these beads for necklaces, bracelets, and even keychains.

 Resin supplies for the beads: